(UNCLASSIFIED)

 Complexity: Lower to Moderate | Recommended Phase: WALK (Blocks 3-4), RUN (Day Iterations)

-Training Focus: This OPORD is designed to evaluate individual squad leader planning and decision-making.
-The PL issues the platoon OPORD, but each squad leader must conduct their own TLP — analyzing terrain, selecting an ambush site layout, assigning assault/support/security within the squad, and issuing a squad OPORD.
-Cadre should assign one evaluator per squad to observe the SL's planning process and tactical decisions.
+Training Focus: Evaluates individual squad leader planning and decision-making.
+The PL issues the platoon OPORD; each SL conducts their own TLP — terrain analysis, ambush layout, assault/support/security assignments, and squad OPORD.
+Assign one evaluator per squad.

 OPFOR/Training Wrinkles: